damayantinaik/Health_care_Fraud_Detection_Medicare/Final_report/README.md

 d) Charging for a more complex or expensive service than was actually provided.
 e) Billing for a covered service when the service actually provided was not covered.

+# 2. Problem Statement
+The goal of this project is to build a Machine Learning (ML) model to predict/classify a Health Care Provider as Potential Fraud or not based on the claims filed by the Provider.
+To obtain the best model, different ML classifier models will be built and evaluated using ROC AUC score (Receiver Operating Characteristic - Area Under Curve score) and the model with highest score will be chosen for deployment.